spockjs/spockjs/README.md

 * Create a separate config for tests that extends the base config, but disables the rules.

+If you're using TypeScript, tsc might also complain about unused labels.
+`allowUnusedLabels` can turn those warnings off.

 ## Configuration

 You can configure this plugin using Babel's regular